 On April 17, 2012, our board of directors declared a special cash dividend in the amount of US\$0.30 per ADS.
 The cash dividend was paid on September 28, 2012 to shareholders of record at the close of business on August 31, 2012.
-The aggregate amount of cash dividends paid was approximately US\$50.0 million, which was funded by surplus cash on our balance sheet.
+The aggregate amount of cash dividends paid was US\$47.0 million, which was funded by surplus cash on our balance sheet.
+In addition, on July 23, 2013, our board of directors declared a special cash dividend in the amount of US\$0.35 per ADS.
+The cash dividend will be paid on October 7, 2013 to shareholders of record at the close of business on September 6, 2013.
+The aggregate amount of cash dividends to be paid is approximately US\$54 million, which will be funded by surplus cash on our balance sheet.

-Other than the declaration of the special cash dividend described in the preceding paragraph, we have not declared any dividend since the completion of our initial public offering and have no present plan to declare any additional dividends on our shares in the near future.
-We currently intend to retain most, if not all, of our available funds and any future earnings to operate and expand our business.
-No withholding tax on dividend was provided as of May 31, 2012.
+Other than the declaration of the special cash dividend described in the preceding paragraph, we have not declared any dividend since the completion of our initial public offering and have no present intention to declare any additional dividends on our shares in the future.
+We currently intend to retain all of our available funds and any future earnings to operate and expand our business and we have no plan to repatriate the remaining undistributed earnings from our subsidiaries in China.
+For the part of the dividend declared on July 23, 2013 that needs to be funded through dividend from our subsidiaries in China, we will need to pay the PRC withholding tax.